 The key is to look happy and confident and be less stressed.
 While a genuine smile can help you make a good impression, it will also reduce stress and will actually make you feel better about the interview.

-So, here was our list of verbal and nonverbal cues to aid you through the job interview.
+So, here was our list of verbal and nonverbal cues to aid you in the job interview.
 To perfect these tricks and tips practice in a real interview environment and answer real questions with Mock-AI.
 Get detailed feedback report of what you should do to ace every job interview, whether you sound nervous or hyper, whether you maintained eye contact or fidgeted a lot.
 However, that is not the only attractive thing about Mock-AI.

 Apart from telling you about yourself and helping you practice, Mock-AI also provides study material to guide you through your next interview process.
 COOL!